min2ha/ukwa-site/content/target/61695/index.en.md

   "subject": "Online Enthusiast Communities in the UK" }

-# Open Canoe Association - Song of the Paddle Forum

 An online enthusiast community forum concerned with open canoeing.
 Discusses gear, canoe & paddle reviews, meetings, trips & socials and various other related topics.